-- 87 The modification may be achieved through techniques commonly employed in IC failure analysis (Numbers 1, 2 and 4 in Figure 5) and IC reverse engineering efforts (Number 3 in Figure 5).
+93 The modification may be achieved through techniques commonly employed in IC failure analysis (Numbers 1, 2 and 4 in Figure 5) and IC reverse engineering efforts (Number 3 in Figure 5).
 The modification may result in the deactivation of a security feature.
 Before that hardware security mechanisms and layout characteristics need to be identified.
-Determination of software design including treatment of User Data may also be a pre-requisite.
-Changes of circuitry or data can be permanent or temporary. - 88 In contrast to malfunctions (refer to T.Malfunction) the attacker requires gathering significant knowledge about the TOE's internal construction here (Number 3 in Figure 5).
+Determination of software design including treatment of user data of the Composite TOE may also be a pre-requisite.
+Changes of circuitry or data can be permanent or temporary.

-- 89 The TOE shall avert the threat "Forced Information Leakage (T.Leak-Forced)" as specified below: - T.Leak-Forced Forced Information Leakage An attacker may exploit information which is leaked from the TOE
+- In contrast to malfunctions (refer to T.Malfunction) the attacker requires gathering significant knowledge about the TOE's internal construction here (Number 3 in Figure 5). - 95 The TOE shall avert the threat "Forced Information Leakage (T.Leak-Forced)" as specified below:

+T.Leak-Forced Forced Information Leakage

-An attacker may exploit information which is leaked from the TOE during usage of the Security IC in order to disclose confidential data as part of the assets even if the information leakage is not inherent but caused by the attacker.
+An attacker may exploit information which is leaked from the TOE during usage of the Security IC in order to disclose confidential user data of the Composite TOE as part of the assets even if the information leakage is not inherent but caused by the attacker.

-- 90 This threat pertains to attacks where methods described in "Malfunction due to Environmental Stress" (refer to T.Malfunction) and/or "Physical Manipulation" (refer to T.Phys-Manipulation) are used to cause leakage from signals (Numbers 5, 6, 7 and 8 in Figure 5) which normally do not contain significant information about secrets. - 91 The TOE shall avert the threat "Abuse of Functionality (T.Abuse-Func)" as specified below. - T.Abuse-Func Abuse of Functionality
+- This threat pertains to attacks where methods described in "Malfunction due to Environmental Stress" (refer to T.Malfunction) and/or "Physical Manipulation" (refer to T.Phys-Manipulation) are used to cause leakage from signals (Numbers 5, 6, 7 and 8 in Figure 5) which normally do not contain significant information about secrets. - 97 The TOE shall avert the threat "Abuse of Functionality (T.Abuse-Func)" as specified below.

+T.Abuse-Func Abuse of Functionality

-An attacker may use functions of the TOE which may not be used after TOE Delivery in order to (i) disclose or manipulate User Data, (ii) manipulate (explore, bypass, deactivate or change) security services of the TOE or (iii) manipulate (explore, bypass, deactivate or change) functions of the Security IC Embedded Software or (iv) enable an attack disclosing or manipulating the User Data or the Security IC Embedded Software.
+An attacker may use functions of the TOE which may not be used after TOE Delivery in order to (i) disclose or manipulate user data of the Composite TOE, (ii) manipulate (explore, bypass, deactivate or change) security services of the TOE or (iii) manipulate (explore, bypass, deactivate or change) functions of the Security IC Embedded Software or (iv) enable an attack disclosing or manipulating the the user data of the Composite TOE or the Security IC Embedded Software.